Actions speak louder than words. You can say you respect your husband, but he’ll have a hard time believing that unless your behavior backs it up.

 Cultivate an attitude of gratitude.
 Don’t take your husband for granted.
 Be appreciative for everything he does for you, whether big or small.
 Always say thank you.
 (1 Thessalonians 5:18; Ephesians 5:20)

-Smiles spread happiness.
-Smiles have even been shown to create happiness.
-Smiles are contagious.
+Not only do smiles spread happiness; smiles have even been shown to create happiness.
+Plus, smiles are contagious.
 And a smile makes any woman more beautiful.